alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Deployment/K8S_Deployment.md

 #### Method 1 (Recommended)

 In the resource configuration file, uncomment the `env` section and replace `value` with your key.
-For additional security considerations, it's recommended to use K8S officially recommended methods, such as ConfigMap.
-See the [ConfigMap Configuration Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
+For additional security considerations, it's recommended to use officially recommended K8S methods, such as ConfigMap.
+Pliase refer to the [ConfigMap Configuration Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) for more details.

 #### Method 2